Dr Kimberly Campanello

 - Society of Authors

 I am passionate about teaching Creative Writing and working with undergraduate and MA students and postgraduate researchers to realise their creative aims.
 I am Programme Leader for the BA English Literature with Creative Writing and contribute to the teaching of undergraduate and postgraduate literature and Creative Writing modules across the School.

-I would be delighted to hear from prospective PhD students, most especially applicants interested in experimental writing, poetry, and using archival material in Creative Writing.
+I would be delighted to hear from prospective PhD students, most especially applicants interested in experimental writing and poetry.